BPLIM/Workshops/ExternalServer/External_Server_Manual.md

 |                                   | are available here.               |
 +-----------------------------------+-----------------------------------+

-  - You will have in your **work\_area** folder templates for both Stata and R. By default the template file is read only.
+  - You will have in your **work\_area** folder templates for both Stata and R. By default the template file is read-only.

   - By default you also have two files (see image above): (1) stata15mp.sh; (2) xstata15mp.sh.
 Files with the